zhaobaoping/test/BUMO GO SDK guide.rst

 GetReward
 ~~~~~~~~~~

-The ``getReward`` interface is used to retrieve the block reward and
+The ``GetReward`` interface is used to retrieve the block reward and
 valicator node rewards in the specified block.

 The method to call this interface is as follows: